RIT-EVT/EVT-core/README.md

 for software developers and includes a lot of great tools for development.
 WSL is a happy medium between running Windows and installing a virtual machine.

+Below are incomplete and experimental instructions for building on Windows.
+Using CLion is the preferred approach on Windows.
+But some success has come from using the terminal, VS code, etc.

+1. Install mingwin from the instructions [here](https://www.ics.uci.edu/~pattis/common/handouts/mingweclipse/mingw.html).
+Make sure to also follow the instructions for updating the PATH variable!
+You will probably have to restart your system after this.

+2. Launch the CMake GUI from the start menu.

+3. For "Where is source" navigate to the top level of the EVT-core repo.

+4. For "Where to build the binaries" select "<EVT-core path>/build"

+5. From Tool > Configure change the generator to "Codeblock - MinGW Makefiles" and select "use default native compilers"

+6. Press Configure then Generate.

+7. At this point things get choppy.
+There have been some success building from terminal manually, some with VS code, but mostly with CLion.

 After running those commands, you should have a fully build EVT-core including samples.